danielabar/meblog/src/markdown/active_storage_form_errors.md

 ![active storage new expense report description empty](../images/active-storage-new-expense-report-description-empty.png "active storage new expense report description empty")

-Recall we still have a breakpoint in the failure case - which it will stop on because the model is invalid:
+The controller still has the `debugger` breakpoint in the failure case - which it will stop on because the model is invalid:

 ```ruby
 class ExpenseReportsController < ApplicationController